 A specialised service unit is a facility or unit dedicated to the treatment or care of patients with particular conditions or characteristics, such as an intensive care unit.

-There were 83 intensive care units (level III and above), and 30 Neonatal intensive care units (level III and above).
+There were 84 Intensive care units (level III and above) and 31 Neonatal intensive care units (level III and above).

-The data visualisation below provides a list of selected services provided by individual hospitals, including specialised care units, in the 2018-19 reporting period.
+The data visualisation below provides a list of selected specialised services and clinics by hospital, including specialised care units, in 2020–21.

 The information about services provided by a particular hospital is intended as a general guide only.
 There is the potential for some omissions or errors in this information and readers should contact a hospital directly for the latest advice on the services available.